Akbar Gbajabiamila: Television career

 With his playing career over, Gbajabiamila turned his focus to the broadcast booth in addition to his philanthropic work, serving as an analyst for the Mtn.
 Network and CBS Sports Network for two years, while also taking voice and acting classes.
 He also founded Rush The Passer, a year-round athletic, academic, and life skills program for youth in Southern California.

 In 2010 he was approached by reality producer Mark Burnett to be part of a three-man athlete team for his latest project on ABC, Expedition Impossible.
 His team "The Football Players" finished in 4th place on the show.
 That role, and the exposure that came with it, helped further Akbar's exposure.

 As of 2012, he has joined the NFL Network as a member of the NFL Fantasy Live cast of hosts.
 In 2013, he became a color commentator alongside Matt Iseman for American Ninja Warrior being broadcast on G4, Esquire Network, and NBC.
 The pair also co-hosts Team Ninja Warrior, a spin-off of American Ninja Warrior that debuted on Esquire Network in 2016, and American Ninja Warrior Junior together on Universal Kids in 2018.
 The duo provide their voices as themselves in American Ninja Warrior: Challenge.

 On May 10, 2018, Gbajabiamila threw out the first pitch at Citizens Bank Park before a game between the San Francisco Giants and Philadelphia Phillies.
 The pitch was heavily criticized.

-On September 2, 2021, it was announced that Akbar Gbaja-Biamila would join The Talk as a permanent co-host, and the second full-time male co-host on the show.
+On September 2, 2021, it was announced that Akbar Gbajabiamila would join The Talk as a permanent co-host, and the second full-time male co-host on the show.
 Gbajabiamila appeared as a guest co-host on multiple episodes in June and July.

-In 2024 Gbaja-Biamila co-hosted the "Stanley Pup," a special produced to air alongside the Stanley Cup playoffs.
+In 2024 Gbajabiamila co-hosted the "Stanley Pup," a special produced to air alongside the Stanley Cup playoffs.
 The program promoted pet adoption while showing 16 puppies with each dog representing one of the NHL 2024 playoff teams.

 Personal life

 Family and religion

 Akbar is married and has four children.
 His wife is Chrystal Gbajabiamila.
 His ancestry is Nigerian of Yoruba ethnicity.
 Both of his parents were Muslim, until his mother converted to Christianity.
 He was raised in a Sunni Muslim household but converted to Christianity while in college.
 In 2000, his father, Mustapha, was diagnosed with Parkinson's disease.
 In 2002, his mother, Bolatito, died in a car crash.
 While a member of the Chargers in 2006, Akbar routinely drove back and forth from San Diego to Los Angeles to spend time with his father.
+He is the cousin of Chief of Staff to the President of Nigeria Femi Gbajabiamila.